jbharrell/intellij-jcr-plugin/README.md

 This plugin provides a way of managing JCR content represented in XML (from the vault tool), and import/export functions to hopefully eliminate the need for the vault tool in the future.
-As the import/export functions are newer and have less testing, they may vaporize your code and/or CQ5 installation.
+As the import/export functions are newer and have less testing, they may vaporize your code and/or CQ5 installation (but you have everything stored in version control, so it doesn't matter, right?).
 For safety, choose vault.
 For convenience, use the builtin plugin functions.

 Setup